 Students participating in athletics are required to have a physical exam each year.
 These exams must be completed before a student can practice or participate in athletics.
-The physical exam is valid for one year from the date of the exam.
+As set forth in the Illinois State Statutes, the physical exam is valid for 395 days from the date of the exam.
+Please refer to the IESA Handbook, Section 3.060 for additional guidance.